dboydor/StackOverflow/01-TextFieldReturns/README.md

-# Navigation bar schemes
+# TextFields
-Shows how to change color schemes immidiatelly because `appearance()` proxy seem to change only instance created in future.
+Shows how to partially automate switching between textfields becoming first responders based on their y coordinate